 6 | Browse the literature at Atlantis Bookstore, Oia

-Atlantis books is an Oia gem.
-Tucked away in the basement of one of Oia’s white houses, Atlantis books is one of the qurkiest book shops we’ve ever visited and one could get lost for hours browsing its shelves and poking through its unique collection.
+Atlantis Books is an Oia gem.
+Tucked away in the basement of one of Oia’s white houses, Atlantis books is one of the quirkiest book shops we’ve ever visited and one could get lost for hours browsing its shelves and poking through its unique collection.
 Don’t forget to say hello to the resident cat and dog too!

 7 | Swim in the turquoise waters of Amoudi Bay